navikt/pam-summer-intern-demo/README.md

 A service that looks up the approval status of companies registered in Arbeidstilysnets godkjenningsregistre.

 ## About the current version
 The initial version of this service was developed by summer interns during the summer of 2020.
 Due to a lack of existing APIs related to the retrieval of data from Arbeidstilysnets godkjenningsregistre, the only registy initially available for lookups was the cleaning registy (Renholdsregisteret).
-It takes an organization number (Orgnr) as input and returns a json as output.
+The application takes an organization number (Orgnr) as input and returns a json as output.

 ## Dependencies
 The project requires the following to run (minimum):